nimaid/LPHK/README.md

 ## What still needs to be written? (in order of priority)
 * Support for Launchpad Classic/S/Mini
   * I can't implement this until I have one of the above to test the code with.
+  * If I get about $90 on Patreon, I can buy one and add this feature. ;)
-Message me if you'd like to lend/give/sell me one to speed up the process. :)
+  * Message me if you'd like to lend/give/sell me one, as that woulf work too.
   * Includes Behringer CMD Touch TC64 in Novation compatability mode
 * Add warning prompts to move/copy
   * If moving to already bound button, prompt to swap/overwrite/cancel